 - Well-drained Soil.
 Avoid planting dahlias in soil that pools after it rains.
 Plant where soil is likely to absorb water; poor drainage can rot tubers.

 - Prepare Your Soil.
-Give your soil a boost of nutrients early on with a winter or spring cover crop, or manure.
+Give your soil a boost of nutrients early on with a winter or spring cover crop, when possible.

 - Ensure Soil is Free of Herbicides.
 Even if an herbicide claims to be safe for flowers, don’t use it.
 (This includes any new topsoil you may bring to your property.)